linnil1/slack_emoji_bot/readme.md

     * vote xxx oooo xxx
     * votehelp

+ * 社課 module

+	 Output the class this time

 The usage is write inside the command

 Usually, you can type xxhelp for help